manateelazycat/holo-layer/README.md

 HoloLayer is a multimedia layer plugin specifically designed for Emacs.
 It is developed based on PyQt, aiming to significantly enhance the visual experience of Emacs.
 The plugin provides a series of visual enhancement features, including modern window borders, window jump prompts, cursor animations, window screenshots, transparent floating terminals, and real-time dictionaries, etc. These features not only make the Emacs interface look more modern, but also ensure that the performance of Emacs will not be affected.

 ## Installation
-1. Install Emacs 28 or above (For MacOS, please use window mode)
+1. Install Emacs 28 or above
 2. Install Python dependencies:
  - Linux: `pip3 install epc sexpdata six pynput inflect PyQt6 PyQt6-Qt6 PyQt6-sip` (For ArchLinux, please use pacman to install PyQt6)
  - Windows: `pip3 install epc sexpdata six pynput inflect pygetwindow PyQt6 PyQt6-Qt6 PyQt6-sip`